openclimatefix/forecast-data-prep/README.md

 (You will need to know the disk name, which you can find with `lsblk`, and replace `ABC` with the actual disk name).

 If updating an existing disk please note that anyone who has the disk mounted will be required to unmount it in order to change the disks read/write access.
+If cloning an exising disk and adding to it, please see the notes below at "Cloning disks on GCP".

 To copy data from your GCS bucket to the mounted disk, use the following command: